 A place where you're afraid to ask a question because you think it's too silly.
 There are no silly questions.
 When it comes to keeping our girls happy, everything's important.
 I asked lots of basic questions when I first started.
 In fact sometimes I was so clueless I didn't even know what to ask.

 A place of know-it-all experts.
-I don't pretend to be an expert.
-I have my own girls.
-They are the experts, and they teach me.
+My chickens are the experts, and they teach me.
 I read books which teach me things too, although sometimes my chickens disagree with the books.
 I take an active part in forums and talk to people I live near, who have been raising their own hens for generations.
-I find out what works for them, then I try it out and I let you know what worked.
-And most importantly, whether it might work for you.
+I find out what works for them, then I try it out and I let you know what worked - and whether it might work for you.

 In case you're wondering what my credentials are to be able to give you good information about how to incubate, brood and raise chickens, I've written a page all about how I got to this point.

 It's not a story of a country girl born and bred - far from it.
 I was born and raised in Liverpool, England - and there aren't many chickens there!

 What it will show is that anyone can learn how to look after chickens - and have fun doing it.
 My aim is to use all the knowledge I've learned over the last ten years of keeping a flock of chickens, and share it with you to so that you avoid the mistakes I made and enjoy all the benefits.